backstage/backstage/.changeset/green-moose-leave.md

 '@backstage/backend-test-utils': patch
 ---

-Backends started with `startTestBackend` are now automatically stopped after the each test, unless the `autoStop` option is set to `false`.
+Backends started with `startTestBackend` are now automatically stopped after all tests have run.